The 17 Best Things to do in Denali National Park

 Looking out at the Savage River

-Northern Epics guide, Jade Weaver, looks upstream on the Savage River.
+Northern Epics hiking and survival guide, Jade Weaver, looks upstream on the Savage River.

 Distance: 1.7 miles

-This trail starts at the terminus of where passenger cars are allowed to drive in the National Park.
-This means that you can access it with your own vehicle!
+This trail starts where passenger cars stop.
+Passenger cars aren’t allowed past Savage River, and this trailhead starts right there!
+That means that you can access it with your own vehicle!
 The Savage River Trail is a mellow hike that follows the Savage River.
 The river is beautiful, and the grade is not very steep.
 Expect a couple of bridges to help you cross the river.

 Savage Alpine Trail